 Since we deal with infinite-dimensional spaces, some knowledge of functional analysis is assumed, but the necessary background will be summarized in \cref{chap:functan}.
 The results on pointwise operators on Lebesgue spaces also require elementary (Lebesgue) measure and integration theory.
 Basic familiarity with classical nonlinear optimization is helpful but not necessary.

-These notes are based on graduate lectures given 2014 (in slightly different form) and 2016--2017 at the University of Duisburg-Essen; parts were also taught at the Winter School \enquote{Modern Methods in Nonsmooth Optimization} organized by Christian Kanzow and Daniel Wachsmuth at the University Würzburg in February 2018.
+These notes are based on graduate lectures given 2014 (in slightly different form), 2016--2020 at the University of Duisburg-Essen, and 2021 at the University of Graz.
 As such, no claim is made of originality (beyond possibly the selection -- and, more importantly, omission -- of material).
 Rather, like a magpie, I have collected the shiniest results and proofs I could find, mainly from \cite{Brokate,Schirotzek:2007,Attouch,Bauschke,Clarke:2013,Ulbrich:2002a,Schiela:2008a}.
 All mistakes, of course, are entirely my own.